SkygearIO/guides/chat/basics/ios.md

 Besides a specific conversation, you might want to get notified whenever there are new messages in any conversation you belong to.

-You can subscribe to all messages in your own user channel with  `subscribeToUserChannelWithCompletion(completion:))`
+You can subscribe to all messages in your own user channel with  [`subscribeToUserChannelWithCompletion:`](https://docs.skygear.io/ios/chat/reference/latest/Classes/SKYChatExtension.html#/c:objc(cs)SKYChatExtension(im)subscribeToUserChannelWithCompletion:)

 ```swift
 SKYContainer.default().chatExtension?.subscribeToUserChannelWithCompletion(